Juventus docked 10 points with immediate effect over transfer irregularities

 They added that the decision “arouses great bitterness in the club and in its millions of supporters” who have found themselves “penalised by the application of sanctions that do not seem to take into account the principle of proportionality”.

-The points deduction sees the club drop to seventh in the Serie A table, a point outside the European qualification places.
+The points deduction sees the club drop to seventh in the Serie A table, a point outside the European qualification places following a 4-1 defeat away to Empoli on Monday night.